-(c) Severance Pay in Connection with a Change in Control.
+- (c) Severance Pay in Connection with a Change in Control.
 If, during the term of this Agreement and within 12 months following a Change in Control, the Company terminates the Executive's Employment with the Company for a reason other than Cause or Permanent Disability or the Executive resigns his Employment for Good Reason and a Separation occurs, then the Company shall pay the Executive a lump sum severance payment equal to (i) two times his Base Salary in effect at the time of the termination of Employment plus (ii) all unpaid sales commissions earned by the Executive as of the termination of Employment.
-However, the amount of the severance payment under this Subsection (c) shall be reduced by the amount of any severance pay or pay in lieu of notice that the Executive receives from the Company under a federal or state statute (including, without limitation, the Worker Adjustment and Retraining Notification Act).

-(d) Parachute Taxes.
+However, the amount of the severance payment under this Subsection (c) shall be reduced by the amount of any severance pay or pay in lieu of notice that the Executive receives from the Company under a federal or state statute (including, without limitation, the Worker Adjustment and Retraining Notification Act). - (d) Parachute Taxes.
 If amounts paid or payable or distributed or distributable pursuant to the terms of this Agreement (the "Total Payments") would be subject to the excise tax imposed by section 4999 of the Code, and the regulations thereunder or any interest or penalties with respect to such excise tax (such excise tax and any such interest or penalties are collectively referred to as the "Excise Tax"), then the Total Payments shall be reduced to ensure that the Total Payments are not subject to Excise Tax.
 In determining whether to cap the Total Payments, compensation or other amounts that the Executive is entitled to receive other than pursuant to this Agreement shall be disregarded.
 All determinations and calculations required to be made under this provision will be made by an independent accounting firm selected by Executive from among the largest eight accounting firms in the United States (the "Accounting Firm").
-If the Accounting Firm determines that the Total Payments or benefits constituting "parachute payments" is necessary so that the Total Payments equal the reduced amount determined by the Accounting Firm, then the reduction shall occur in the following order: (1) reduction of cash severance payments and (2) reduction of other benefits paid to the Executive under this Agreement.
+If the Accounting Firm determines that the Total Payments are to be reduced under the preceding sentences, then the Company will promptly give Executive notice to that effect and a copy of the detailed calculation thereof.
+If a reduction in payments or benefits constituting "parachute payments" is necessary so that the Total Payments equal the reduced amount determined by the Accounting Firm, then the reduction shall occur in the following order: (1) reduction of cash severance payments and (2) reduction of other benefits paid to the Executive under this Agreement.
 All determinations made by the Accounting Firm under this Subsection 6(d) shall be binding upon the Company and the Executive and shall be made within 10 business days of the date when an amount becomes payable or transferable.
 As promptly as practicable following such determination, the Company shall pay or transfer to or for the benefit of the Executive such amounts as are then due to him.
-The fees of the Accounting Firm shall be paid by the Company.

-(e) Definition of "Cause."
-For all purposes under this Agreement, "Cause" shall mean:

-(i) An unauthorized use or disclosure by the Executive of the Company's confidential information or trade secrets, which use or disclosure causes material harm to the Company;

-- (ii) A material breach by the Executive of any material agreement between the Executive and the Company; - (iii) A material failure by the Executive to comply with the Company's written policies or rules;
+The fees of the Accounting Firm shall be paid by the Company. - (e) Definition of "Cause."
+For all purposes under this Agreement, "Cause" shall mean: - (i) An unauthorized use or disclosure by the Executive of the Company's confidential information or trade secrets, which use or disclosure causes material harm to the Company; - (ii) A material breach by the Executive of any material agreement between the Executive and the Company; - (iii) A material failure by the Executive to comply with the Company's written policies or rules;